larevolucia/neuroconnect/README.md

 ## Credits

+### Content
+Content of the page is fictional and created by me.
+ChatGPT was used on creation of content for consistency of language and character count.

 ### Icons
 - Favicon design by [Freepik](https://www.freepik.com/icon/infinite_8438654) and converted using [favicon.io](https://favicon.io/)
 - Social media icons, burger menu and icons used on Service Page are from [FontAwesome](https://fontawesome.com/)